dansok/macaw/README.md

 This will install pip requirements, set up a postgres docker container, and create the relevant tables in database.
+See the contents of these scripts for specifics.

 ---
-Note that if you want to run python scripts from a new terminal session, you must run the first command in the `setup.sh` script in that session from inside of `macaw/`:
+**NOTE** that if you want to run python scripts from a new terminal session, you must run the first command in the `setup.sh` script in that session from inside of `macaw/`: